conestack/node/README.rst

     See ``node.interfaces.IStorage``.

 **node.behaviors.Fallback**
-    Provide a way to fall back to values stored on an other node.
+    Provide a way to fall back to values by subpath stored on another node.
     See ``node.interfaces.IFallback``.